Overview of Pachyonychia Congenita

 Types of Pachyonychia Congenita

-There are five types of pachyonychia congenita, based on the gene that is altered.
-These genes include: KRT6A, KRT6B, KRT6C, KRT16, and KRT17.
-Thickened nails and calluses occur in all forms of the disorder.
-Severity of symptoms depends largely on the specific genetic mutation.
+There are five types of pachyonychia congenita, and they are classified based on the keratin gene that is altered.
+Thickened nails and painful calluses on the soles of the feet are typical of all forms of the disorder, but the presence of other features can depend on which keratin gene is affected, and possibly on the specific mutation.

 Symptoms of Pachyonychia Congenita

-- Painful blisters and thick calluses on the soles of the feet when a child begins to walk.
-In some cases, blisters and calluses can form on the palms of the hands.
+- Painful calluses and blisters on the soles of the feet.
+In some cases, the calluses itch.
+Calluses and blisters may also form on the palms of the hands.

-- Thick white patches on the tongue and inside the cheeks.
+- White film on the tongue and inside the cheeks.